arknfel/battleship/README.md

 ## Storing The Board Object
 I used flask variable `current_app` to store the board object globaly per flask-application instance and across requests.

-The `session` flask variable can also be used instead instead or with `current_app` to preserve the board state per sessions and requests regardless current flask application instance, since it utilizes cookies as a mean for caching.
+The `session` flask variable can also be used instead instead or with `current_app` to preserve the board state per sessions and requests regardless of the current flask application instance, since it utilizes cookies as a mean for caching.

 We will need to configure a secret key to the flask app: `app.config['SECRET_KEY'] = f'{my_strong_secret}'`